How to Become a Certified Ophthalmic Assistant: The Complete 2026 Guide

 Frequently Asked Questions

 Most full-time technicians are eligible to sit for the exam within 8–10 months of starting their first ophthalmic position.
-Add 3–6 months of study time, and most people earn their COA within 12–15 months of entering the field.
+Add 3–6 months of study time, and most people earn their credential within 12–15 months of entering the field.

 Do I need a college degree?

-Is the COA exam hard?
+Is the Certified Ophthalmic Assistant exam hard?

 The overall pass rate is 88.5%, which means most prepared candidates pass on their first attempt.
 Difficulty depends on your clinical experience and the quality of your preparation.
-For more on what to expect, see our COA Exam Pass Rates and Difficulty guide.

 Can I study while working full-time?